Puerto Galera, Philippines

 To the Port of Batangas

-After we paid the amount to the hotel’s employee, a sticker was pasted on our shirts to identify us as their guests.
-We were told that that someone would welcome us once we arrive at our destination.
+After we paid the amount to the hotel’s employee, a sticker was posted on our shirts to identify us as their guests.
+We were told that someone would welcome us once we arrive at our destination.
 Here, we learned that the boat was not actually "about to leave".
 We still have to wait for an hour!
 The boat that is supposed to take us is still on its way back to the port of Batangas and is being delayed by bad weather.
-We really have no choice but to standby, look around and try to get a few shut eye.
+We really have no choice but to standby, look around and try to get a few shut-eye.

 To the Port of Puerto Galera